+Pharmacy school admission is on a competitive basis.
 Students must apply to pharmacy programs while enrolled in the Pre‑Pharmacy curriculum.
-Admission to pharmacy school is competitive.
-Students meeting only the minimum prerequisites have lower rate of acceptance than students completing a Bachelor of Science degree.
-Important factors considered by admission committees are grade point averages (GPA), PCAT scores and letters of recommendation.
-Recently accepted students at SCCP averaged 3.6-3.7 GPA and had a compiled average score in the 70th percentile on the PCAT.
-PCSP requires a minimum GPA of 2.5 and a 2.75 GPA on pre-pharmacy requirements.
+Although a bachelor’s degree is not required for admission to most pharmacy schools, students meeting only the minimum prerequisites have a lower rate of acceptance than students completing a degree.
+Important factors considered by admission committees are grade point averages (GPA), Pharmacy College Admissions Test (PCAT) scores and letters of recommendation.

 The Bureau of Labor and Statistics has more information on the pharmacy field.